Quantifying Statistical Significance of Neural Network-based Image Segmentation by Selective Inference: Proposed Method

 using a matrix $\Theta^{(\bm s(\bm x^{\rm obs}))}$ and a vector $\bm \psi^{(\bm s(\bm x^{\rm obs}))}$ that depend only on the selected pieces $\bm s(\bm x^{\rm obs})$. \end{lemma} \begin{proof} For the class of DNN that consists of affine operations and piecewise-linear AFs, by fixing the selected pieces of all the piecewise-linear AFs, the input to each AF is represented by an affine function of an image $\bm x$.
 Therefore, the condition for selecting a piece in a piecewise-linear AF, $s_j(\bm x(z)) = s_j(\bm x^{\rm obs})$, is written as a linear inequality with respect to $\bm x(z)$. \end{proof}

-\begin{remark} {\normalfont (Activation functions in the hidden layers) In this work, we focus mainly on a trained DNN where the AFs used at hidden layers are \emph{piecewise linear}---for example, ReLU, Leaky ReLU, which is commonly used in a convolutional neural network (CNN).
-Otherwise, if there is any specific demand to use non-piecewise linear functions (such as sigmoid or hyperbolic tangent) in hidden layers, we can apply a piecewise-linear approximation approach to these functions.
+\begin{remark} {\normalfont (Activation functions in the hidden layers) In this work, we focus on a trained DNN where the AFs used at hidden layers are \emph{piecewise linear}---for example, ReLU, Leaky ReLU, which is commonly used in a CNN.
+Otherwise, if there is any specific demand to use non-piecewise linear functions (such as sigmoid or hyperbolic tangent), we can apply a piecewise-linear approximation approach to these functions.
 We provide examples of such approximation in Appendix \ref{appendix:linear_approximation}. } \end{remark}

 \begin{remark} {\normalfont (Operations in a trained neural network) Most basic operations in a trained neural network are written as affine operations.
 In a traditional neural network, the multiplication results between the weight matrix and the output of the previous layer and its summation with the bias vector is an affine operation.
-In a CNN, the main convolution operation and upsampling operation are obviously affine operations.
+In a CNN, the convolution and upsampling operations are obviously affine operations.
 Even when an operation in a DNN is NOT represented as a \emph{single} affine operation, it is often the case that the operation is represented by as a \emph{set} of affine operations, as in the following remark. } \end{remark}